catjsteam/catjs/README.md

 ### Code once, deploy it anywhere <br/>

-Once you added the test code you can run it using [CAT runner](https://www.npmjs.org/package/mobilerunner), on any platform that your application supports.
+Once you added the test code you can run it using [CAT runner](https://www.npmjs.org/package/mobilerunner) (That is already part of CAT Core, no need to do any additional installations), on any platform that your application supports.
 CAT runner can deploy your application on multiple devices and desktop browsers.

 ### A few facts